In this post, I’ll discuss options for building a watercolor kit, and provide some introductory reading material.

 - Phthalo Green (BS) – Mainly a mixer, you generally never want to use this by itself.
 It’s toxicly green.
 You can mix weird blues and purples with Quinacridone Rose.

 - Rich Green Gold – This is a great green for landscapes.
 It leans heavily yellow, so you just add blue until you get the right value, and then maybe some red.
+Adding this will help you keep your yellows cleaner.

 Picking Colors for a Palette